 Palaeontology and Evolution

-Palaeontology and Evolution is a diverse course that covers many aspects of the geological and earth sciences.
-Our degrees are interdisciplinary and numerate and provide you with a broad background in palaeobiological science, including state-of-the-art methods and technological advances.
+Palaeontology and Evolution is a diverse course that covers many aspects of palaeobiology as well as earth and biological sciences.
+Our degrees are interdisciplinary and provide you with a broad background in palaeobiological science, including state-of-the-art methods and technological advances.

 Why study Palaeontology and Evolution at Bristol?